 Virtual Try-On

 Every one of us wants to try a product before actually buying it online.
 That’s already becoming a reality sooner than you think!
-Computer vision combined with augmented reality is making it possible for users to virtually try almost everything from clothing, and accessories, to cosmetics, and much more just by using your smartphone.
+Computer vision combined with augmented reality is making it possible for users to virtually try almost everything from clothing and accessories to cosmetics, and much more just by using your smartphone.
 This virtual immersive feature is leaving customers super satisfied, reducing purchase hesitation, and enhancing product engagement.

 Source: IKEA.com